vmadaraj/SER515_codesquad/README.md

 # SER515_codesquad

-The Airline Reservation System has been hosted on the cloud.
+The Airline Reservation System has been hosted on the cloud and is connected with the MongoDB hosted on mLab.
 When the user clicks on the below url:
     https://letsfly-codesquad.herokuapp.com/